 Contact the Poverty Solutions team at email@example.com.

-Professor of Women’s Studies, Professor of Afroamerican and African Studies, Professor of Psychology and Associate Dean, Department of Social Sciences, College of Literature, Science and the Arts
+Interim Associate Dean for Social Sciences; Professor of Women’s Studies and Professor of Psychology, College of Literature, Science and the Arts

 Senior Associate Dean for Administration and Professor of Epidemiology, School of Public Health

-Professor of Economics, LS&A and the Arts, Research Professor, Population Studies Center and Director, Institute for Social Research
+Professor of Economics, College of Literature, Science and the Arts; Research Professor, Population Studies Center; Director, Institute for Social Research

-George Herbert Mead Collegiate Professor of Education, Arthur F Thurnau Professor, Professor of Education, Interim Dean, School of Education and Faculty Associate, Research Center for Group Dynamics, Institute of Social
+Dean, School of Education; George Herbert Mead Collegiate Professor of Education and Arthur F. Thurnau Professor; Faculty Associate, Research Center for Group Dynamics, Institute for Social Research